 If the UK government says you can travel to your destination, you need to check the entry requirements for where you want to go.
-There you’ll find out about any testing requirements and if you need to self-isolate when you get there.
+There you’ll find out about any potential travel bans, testing requirements and if you need to self-isolate when you arrive.

 You may also find that the rules are different for fully vaccinated travellers.
 For example, some countries are only accepting fully vaccinated tourists, and there are some that allow fully vaccinated people to travel without self-isolation/quarantine when they arrive.

 What do I need to do when I get back to the UK?

 The rules for travelling back to the UK depend on the country you’ve been to and where in the UK you arrive, as well as your vaccination status.
-Learn more about the new travel rules that come into force on 4 October 2021.
+Learn more about the new travel rules that came into force on 9 January 2022.

 What tests do I need to take?